RingoKam/GitCapsule/README.md

 ## Recreate or Update Bash
 ![ManageScreen](https://github.com/RingoKam/GitCapsules/blob/master/screenshots/recreate.gif)
 Select bash script you wish to update/re-create.
 Click on the refresh button.
 It will refresh and grab current commit you are on.
+Follow [step2 and step3 from then.](#select-git-repos)